Graham Cantwell is a four time IFTA nominated, award winning Irish director and writer.

 In 2008 he directed Anton (international title Trapped) which stars IFTA winner Gerard McSorley.
 The film was picked up for distribution at the Cannes Film Festival and has sold to over 40 territories worldwide.
 It was nominated for three Irish Film and Television Academy Awards, had a three week domestic theatrical release and hit the Top 10 in DVD sales charts at Christmas on its release in Ireland.

-Graham has also worked extensively in theatre.
+Graham has also previously worked in theatre.
 Most notably he directed a sell out run of the European premiere of stage play Babylon Heights with writer Irvine Welsh in 2006.
 He also collaborated with the writer on a staged reading of A Letter from Death Row, a true life story about wrongful imprisonment, which featured actor Gary Lewis.

 In 2002 Graham founded The Attic Studio, an organisation that ran free weekly workshop and networking sessions for writers, directors, producers and actors.
 The studio ran for 10 years, had a membership in the thousands and helped foster the careers of many of Ireland’s leading lights in the film and television industries.
 He served as chairman of Filmbase, a not for profit organisation set up to support and develop the careers of budding filmmakers in Ireland, and he is co-founder of Film Venture, a successful training facility and film production company.